CSCfi/csc-user-guide/docs/cloud/fgci/fgci-executing-grid-jobs-with-arc-commands.md

 # Executing grid jobs with ARC commands

-In this chapter we assume that the user has installed the personal grid certificate and ARC middleware as described in chapter 1.3.
+In this chapter we assume that the user has installed the personal grid certificate and ARC middleware as described above.
 Further we assume that the user has set up the ARC environment with the commands:

     cd nordugrid-arc-standalone-11.05-2